From BR Bullpen

 Biographical Information

-Mike Montgomery was a first-round draft pick in 2008.
+Mike Montgomery was a supplemental first-round draft pick in the 2008 amateur draft.

 In 2009, Mike pitched very well for both the Burlington Bees (2-3, 2.17, .206 opponent average) and Wilmington Blue Rocks (4-1, 2.25, .196 opponent average).
 Baseball America listed him as the #5 Midwest League prospect (behind Aaron Hicks, Dee Gordon, Josh Vitters and Brett Lawrie) and #7 in the Carolina League (just ahead of a teammate with the same first name and last initial, Mike Moustakas).
 Baseball America also rated the lefty as the top Royals prospect entering 2010, ahead of top-five selections Moustakas and Hosmer most notably.